ArijitCloud/alphabet-collector-game/README.md

 This project provides a minimal setup to get a small game of collecting alphabet for points.

 ## TODO
-- add custom theming support later
+- add custom theming support
+- add storybook
+- add animations
+- add demo
-- write a blog about configuring Jest and RTL attach a link here later
+- write a blog about configuring Jest and RTL.attach a link here

 ## Run the project